The Dreamers (2003 film)

 There are two versions: an uncut NC-17-rated version, and an R-rated version that is about three minutes shorter.
+It was the first credited film appearance of Eva Green, and is considered her breakthrough role.

 Plot

-Matthew is an American exchange student who has come to Paris to study French.
-While at the Cinémathèque Française protesting the firing of Henri Langlois, he meets the free-spirited twins Théo and Isabelle.
+In 1968, Matthew is a shy American exchange student who has come to Paris for a year to study French.
+While at the Cinémathèque Française protesting the firing of its director, Henri Langlois, he meets free-spirited twins Théo and Isabelle, the children of a famous French poet and his English wife.
 The three bond over a shared love of film.

-After dinner with their parents, Théo and Isabelle offer Matthew the chance to stay with them while their parents are on a trip.
+After dinner with their parents, Théo and Isabelle invite Matthew to stay with them while their parents leave town for a month.
 Matthew accepts, considering them his first French friends.

-Matthew becomes suspicious of their relationship after seeing them sleeping nude together; he soon discovers that they accept nudity and sexuality liberally.
+Matthew becomes suspicious of Théo and Isabelle's relationship after seeing them sleeping nude together; he soon discovers that they have a liberal attitude towards nudity and sexuality.
+Matthew gradually accepts the twins' unusual relationship and comes to enjoy his time living with them.
+The three re-enact a memorable scene from Bande à part by "breaking the world record for running through the Louvre", and Matthew and Théo engage in playful arguments about Charlie Chaplin and Buster Keaton, Eric Clapton and Jimi Hendrix, as well as the subject of Maoism, which Théo fervently believes in.

 After Théo loses at a trivia game, Isabelle sentences him to masturbate to a Marlene Dietrich poster in front of them.
-After Matthew loses at another game, he is seduced to take Isabelle's virginity.
-The two then become lovers.

-Matthew begins to accept Théo and Isabelle's sexuality and his time living with them soon becomes idyllic.
-The three re-enact a memorable scene from Bande à part by "breaking the world record for running through the Louvre", and Matthew and Théo engage in playful arguments about Charlie Chaplin and Buster Keaton, Eric Clapton and Jimi Hendrix, as well as the subject of Maoism, which Théo fervently believes in.
+After Matthew loses at another game, Théo tells him to have sex with Isabelle in front of him, which Matthew reluctantly does.
+Afterwards, he realises she was a virgin, and Théo is pleased.
+As Matthew and Isabelle fall in love with each other, he asks her what she would do if her parents discovered the nature of her relationship with Théo; she replies that she would kill herself.